EndCod3r/dank-streamer/README.md

 A simple collection of script that streams for you on the Dank Memer Discord bot.

+> [!WARNING]
-⚠️ DISCLAIMER: I'm not responsible for any damage done with this script!
-Including being banned from Dank Memer or the mouse being controlled when you don't want it to!
+> I'm not responsible for any damage done with this script!
+Including being banned from Dank Memer and the mouse being controlled when you don't want it to.

 ## Tutorial